 Building an Acorns Invest Portfolio

 Your recommended portfolio’s design is based on your time horizon, age, income, and investing goals, which in turn informs your assumed risk tolerance.
-Portfolios’ precise asset allocations are subject to change over time due to rebalancing, but generally follow the following patterns at each level of risk tolerance:
+Portfolios’ precise asset allocations are subject to change over time due to rebalancing.
+But they generally follow the following patterns at each level of risk tolerance:

 Acorns has a three-tiered fee structure, and each tier has its own set of features and functions.

-- $1 Per Month (Acorns Invest).
+- $1 Per Month (Acorns Lite).
 This tier includes Acorns’ signature automated investing plan, automatic portfolio rebalancing, the ability to make one-time investments, and cash back via Found Money.
-More details on each of these features below.
+(More details on each of these features below.)

-- $3 Per Month (Acorns Invest + Acorns Later + Acorns Spend).
-This tier includes everything in the lower tiers, plus the Acorns Spend checking account.
-Acorns Spend comes with a Visa debit card accepted at millions of merchants worldwide and offers exclusive opportunities to earn up to 10% back on everyday purchases.
-Cash back is deposited in your Acorns Invest account.
+- $3 Per Month (Acorns Personal).
+This tier includes everything in the Acorns Invest tier, plus Acorns Later (customized IRA recommendations, automatic recurring SEP, traditional, or Roth IRA contributions, and manual IRA contributions) and Acorns Spend (a checking account that comes with a Visa debit card accepted at millions of merchants worldwide, access to more than 55,000 in-network ATMs, exclusive opportunities to earn up to 10% back on everyday purchases, and automated transfers to your Acorns investment accounts).